Frequently asked questions about Marist's undergraduate programs.

 The application requirements for freshman applicants include:

 - Completed Undergraduate Admission Application, with the application fee.
-We accept either the Marist application or the Common application with a Marist supplement.
+We accept the Marist application, the MyCoalition application, and the Common application with a Marist supplement.

 - Official transcript(s): from all high schools attended, including your most recent grades available at the time of application.